masontatafu/masontatafu.github.io/about.md

 </div>

 {: .intro-block}
-I'm a recent CIS graduate with hands-on IT support experience, currently based in Melbourne.
-I’ve balanced a competitive football career with my studies and work—living independently across the U.S., Croatia, and Australia.
-I'm now looking for roles where I can keep learning, contribute to a team, and apply both my technical skills and real-world adaptability.
+I’m a CIS graduate currently working as a Bookings Officer, where I manage systems, coordinate operations, and handle customer enquiries day to day.
+My role sits across admin, digital systems and customer service, which has given me practical experience working with real processes and data.

+I’ve also built and worked on websites, including my own project “Doggodiary” and a team-based platform during my degree.
+I’m based in Sydney and looking to move further into roles that combine systems, technology and problem solving.

+I’ve lived and worked across the U.S., Croatia and Australia, which has helped me adapt quickly to new environments and work with different people and teams.

 ## 🎯 Career Goals
 {:.about-header}

+I’m working toward a career that sits between systems, data and technology.
+I’m interested in areas like system analysis, data, web platforms and eventually more technical roles in development or analytics.

-My goal is to merge my competitive mindset with tech.
-I’m working toward a career in software and system development, with interests in cybersecurity, data analysis, and web technologies.
-Long-term, I want to be part of a team building smart, scalable systems that make a real impact — whether that’s in sports tech, analytics, or something completely unexpected.
+Right now I’m focused on building practical experience, improving my technical skills and getting exposure to how systems operate in real environments.
+Long term, I want to be part of a team building and improving systems that are actually used day to day — whether that’s in operations, analytics or something more technical.
 {:.about-section}

 ## 🎓 Education